-And as many of our traditions and customs are put on hold this year, perhaps having them set aside for this year will remind us to focus in on actual implications of the birth of Jesus Christ in our lives in the same way that the original version of this carol reminds us what those implications are.
+Many of our traditions and customs were put on hold and set aside and at that time it became even more important for us to focus on actual implications of the birth of Jesus Christ in our lives - much in the same way that the original version and history of this carol reminds us what those implications are.

-Instead of a Christmas trip to renew us - reflect on Christ renewing the creation.
-Rather than being sad and depressed that your holiday plans are crushed - why not rejoice that the head of the serpent was crushed!
+Instead of a Christmas trip to renew us - we had to reflect on Christ renewing the creation.
+Rather than being sad and depressed that your holiday plans are crushed - we had to focus on rejoicing that the head of the serpent was crushed!